 GeoCONOPS has its roots in 9/11, when first responders lacked the maps and data needed to navigate the labyrinth of the Pentagon.
 Four years later, first responders viewed the aftermath of Hurricane Katrina via commercial satellite imagery, but lacked the tools to communicate about what they were seeing.

-“I think that’s really when people started to wake up to this concept of location as a critical element of their operations,” said Chris Vaughan, then a FEMA first responder in New Orleans, and now the agency’s chief information officer.
+“I think that’s really when people started to wake up to this concept of location as a critical element of their operations,” said Chris Vaughan, then deployed in support of FEMA’s Urban Search and Rescue Team providing on the ground geospatial support in New Orleans, and now the agency’s geospatial information officer.

 The Hurricane Katrina disaster and others before it prompted a three-day meeting in Washington, D.C., of first responders, government, industry, and academia, that generated a 2007 National Academies report titled “Successful Response Starts with a Map: Improving Geospatial Support for Disaster Management.”